 Microwaving any type of coffee will result in the over-production of quinic and caffeic acids.
 Even instant coffee, which is highly processed and therefore lacks the flavor nuances that fresh coffee has, will be victim to a more bitter taste when microwaved.

 Instant coffee makes an excellent iced drink, so don’t throw it away—throw it over ice!
 More on that later.
+Here are some amazing choices from Amazon.

 Does Microwaving Coffee Affect Caffeine Levels?